ansys/pyoptislang/doc/source/user_guide/create_workflow.rst

 ===============
 Create workflow
 ===============
-You use the :py:class:`RootSystem <ansys.optislang.core.base_nodes.RootSystem>` class ..
+You use the :py:class:`RootSystem <ansys.optislang.core.nodes.RootSystem>` class ..
 :py:class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance,
 Describe creation and connection of nodes, add code to create some workflow use DesignFlow enum when creating nodes